10 Best Banks in California for June 2023

 If you’re looking to open an account with one of the best banks or credit unions in California, you’ve come to the right place.

-In this article, you will find a list of the very best banks and credit unions in the state of California, from San Francisco to Los Angeles and San Diego in Southern California.
+We’ve identified the top banks and credit unions in the state of California, from San Francisco to Los Angeles and San Diego in Southern California, based on the features that matter most to consumers.

 Here are the best banks in California that you can open an account with today: